Developing innovative therapies for unmet medical needs

 We are developing oral small molecule inhibitors of Rho-associated coiled-coil kinase (ROCK) for the treatment of autoimmune, inflammatory and fibrotic diseases.
 Research by Kadmon and several academic institutions has demonstrated that ROCK inhibition can regulate aberrant immune responses and fibrotic processes.

 Our most advanced product candidate, KD025, is a selective ROCK2 inhibitor in an ongoing registration clinical trial for the treatment of patients with chronic graft-versus-host disease (cGVHD), a complication arising from allogeneic hematopoietic stem cell transplantation.
 The U.S. Food and Drug Administration (FDA) has granted Breakthrough Therapy Designation to KD025 for the treatment of cGVHD.
-We also plan to initiate a Phase 2 clinical trial of KD025 in systemic sclerosis, an immune and fibrotic disorder sharing several pathological complications with cGVHD, in the first half of 2019.
+We are also conducting a Phase 2 clinical trial of KD025 in systemic sclerosis, an immune and fibrotic disorder sharing several pathological complications with cGVHD.